 If you're looking for particularly gay-welcoming places that are popular for dancing, or that have notable settings or food and drink, you'll find a handful of excellent options right in the heart of downtown SLO.
 Other communities in the area worth checking out for dining and mostly early-evening bar fun include Paso Robles, Pismo Beach, and Cambra.
 A lot of the better hotels in the area also have notable restaurants - among them the Madonna Inn, Sycamore Springs Resort, Cass House, and Paso Robles Inn.
-Check out the San Luis Obispo County Hotels Guide for more details on these properties and their bars and restaurants.

 Here's a look, in alphabetical order, of some San Luis Obispo bars, restaurants, and cafes we're especially fond of.